 The location is great, it`s affordable, and with improvements this house could become the home you have always wanted.
 There`s just one problem...

-Even if you could locate a lender that was willing to provide a loan to purchase the home in its present condition, do you have the extra funds - or desire to use your own funds - to make the necessary repairs and improvements after closing?
+Even if the home was in decent enough shape to purchase in its present condition, do you have the extra funds - or desire to use your own funds - to make the necessary repairs and improvements after closing?

 This is a common issue facing today`s home buyers, especially first-time buyers, due to our nations older housing stock that typically lacks the updates and amenities buyers are looking for in a home.